Columbine High School massacre: Video games

 They are able to hook into the Internet and play video games that are extraordinarily violent, that cause the blood pressure to rise and the adrenaline level to go up, games that cause people to be killed and the players to die themselves.
 It is a very intense experience.
 They are able to get into Internet chat rooms and, if there are no nuts or people of the same mentality in their hometown, hook up with people around the country.
-They are able to rent from the video store—not just go down and see Natural Born Killers or The Basketball Diaries—but they are able to bring it home and watch it repeatedly.
-In this case, even maybe make their own violent film.
-Many have said this murder was very much akin to The Basketball Diaries, in which a student goes in and shoots others in the classroom.
-I have seen a video of that, and many others may have.

 — —Chairman of the Senate Judiciary Committee Subcommittee on Youth Violence, Senator Jeff Sessions, testifying before the Senate on the Columbine tragedy, 1999.

 Violent video games were also blamed.
 Parents of some of the victims filed several unsuccessful lawsuits against video game manufacturers.
 Jerald Block believes their immersion in a virtual world best explains the massacre.
 While Brooks Brown disagrees that video games caused the massacre, he agrees elements of their plan came from video games.

 Harris and Klebold were both fans of shooter video games such as Doom, Quake, Duke Nukem 3D and Postal.
 A file on Harris's computer read the massacre will "be like the LA riots, the Oklahoma bombing, WWII, Vietnam, Duke and Doom all mixed together."
 In his last journal entry, Harris wished to "Get a few extra frags on the scoreboard."
 After the massacre, it was alleged Harris created Doom and Duke Nukem 3D levels resembling CHS, but these were never found.

 Doom

-They were avid fans of Doom especially.
+Harris and Klebold were avid fans of Doom.
 Harris said of the massacre, "It's going to be like...Doom."
 He also wrote "I must not be sidetracked by my feelings of sympathy...so I will force myself to believe that everyone is just another monster from Doom."
 In Harris's yearbook, Klebold wrote "I find a similarity between people and Doom zombies."
 Harris named his shotgun Arlene after a character in the Doom novels.
 The TEC-9 Klebold used resembled an AB-10, a weapon from the Doom novels that Harris referenced several times.

 Harris spent a great deal of time creating a large WAD, named Tier (German for 'animal', and a song by Rammstein), calling it his "life's work".
 The WAD was uploaded to the Columbine school computer and to AOL shortly before the attack, but appears to have been lost.